radistka/ecoreps/README.md

-# mean-stack-docker
+# ecoreps-backend-challenge
-## MEAN Docker
+## Ecoreps Backend Challenge (MEAN Stack)

-App to show a Docker Compose set up for a mean application running Angular 7.
+This is a challenge dedicated to backend developers aiming to join our team helping students by providing them a fun and sustainable learning environment.

 ## Set up
 Make sure you have docker and docker-compose installed.